 Here the stud wall is built (in green).
 Metal studs are recommended.
 Consideration must be given to the wall framing position to insure the minimum one-inch offset from the back of the wall surface (sheetrock) to the oven sheet metal (see Offset Detail).

 In addition, the studs on either side of the doorway must be far enough apart so that when sheet rock and tile are installed, the Service Panel can still be removed for oven service.
 For more info, see the Panel Detail.

 Note that the control box is mounted in the Service Panelwhere it is convenient for the chef to operate.
 (The control box can be remounted in a different position, but you will need to specify at the time of order so we can plug the service panel hole and ship the controller with a longer lead).

 Step 2 Alternative Views:

-yellow is the non-combustible cementboard.
+Seen here in yellow is the non-combustible wallboard.
 This is required directly over the oven doorway and 6" on either side of the doorway.

-Shown in the lighter yellow is the drywall applied to the stud wall.
+Shown in gray is the drywall applied to the stud wall.
 This portion does not need to be non-combustible.

 For the sake of simplicity of construction, many installers choose to make the entire wall out of the non-combustible cement board mentioned above as to avoid cutting many oddly shaped segments.

-The facade wall can be finished with any decorative material that can be easily affixed to the wall surface such as tile, stucco, sheet metal, brick etc. Your local jurisdiction may have regluations regarding the cleanability of the wall surface.
-You may want to discuss this with the appropriate authority having jurisdiction before proceeding.
+Drywall can be finished with any decorative material that can be easily affixed to the wall surface such as tile, stucco, sheet metal, brick etc.

 Note: It is necessary for the proper operation of our ovens that the Radiant Flame Control Knob be fully accessible after all finishing is completed.
 Please see the Radiant Knob Detail.
 This knob controls temperature in our gas ovens, if you cannot adjust the knob you cannot adjust the temperature.